 This tells you how easy a customer thought it was to get a resolution to a recent contact.

-“You can take a look at churn and expansion amongst different cohorts and compare them, such as those who interacted with your support team and those who didn’t,” said Dyson.
+“You can take a look at churn and expansion amongst different cohorts and compare them, such as those who interacted with your support team and those who didn’t”, says Dyson.
 “If those who contacted support are staying longer, you know your support team is creating a good experience.”

 For example, when integrating your customer support tool with your marketing automation system, you can A/B test emails to targeted customer segments.

-“Looking at how long customers have to wait before they get an answer is one way to measure customer experience.
-No one likes to wait when they need help," said Dyson.
+“Look at how long customers have to wait before they get an answer.
+No one likes to wait when they need help”, says Dyson.

-“Beyond the numbers, it can be equally as helpful to ask customer-facing staff about what customers are telling them,” said Dyson.
+“Beyond the numbers, it can be equally as helpful to ask customer-facing staff about what customers are telling them”, says Dyson.
 For instance, customer support might have insight about pain points they can share with the product team.
 “It’s also key to ask agents if they’re having any difficulties.
 If they are, chances are customers are too.
-When you make your agents’ jobs easier, they can provide a better customer experience.”
+When you make your agents’ jobs easier, they can provide a better experience for customers.”

 - Customer service

-Marketers are often responsible for making the first impression on a prospect through ads, outbound campaigns, and word-of-mouth.
-Their influence continues through public communications, social media marketing, and creating a brand presence.
-The data gathered through all of these customer touchpoints can help you create more personalized customer experiences, which in turn creates more loyal customers.
+Marketing’s role might be the most dynamic; it needs to constantly adjust to match customers’ shifting needs.
+Marketers are often responsible for making the first impression on a prospect through adverts, outbound campaigns and word-of-mouth.
+Their influence continues through public communications, social media marketing and creating a brand presence.
+The data gathered through all these customer touchpoints can help you create more personalised customer experiences, which in turn create more loyal customers.

-After a sale, customer service is often the primary department that interacts with the customer.
+After a sale, customer service is often the primary department which interacts with the customer.

-Investing in good customer experience is important for any company, no matter how big or small.
+Investing in good CX is important for any company, no matter how big or small.
 After all, your success depends on your ability to keep and attract loyal customers.
 And failing to put your customers first can send them straight to your competitor.